arackaf/micro-graphql-react/readme.md

 A light (2.5K min+gzip) and simple solution for painlessly connecting your React components to a GraphQL endpoint.

 This project differs significantly from other GraphQL clients in how it approaches cache invalidation.
-Rather than adding metadata to all queries and forming a normalized cache, which is managed automatically, it does none of that, and instead provides simple, low-level building blocks to handle cache management yourself.
-The reason for this ostensibly poor tradeoff is because of the difficulties I've had interacting with other GraphQL clients which attempted to do this.
-I consistently had difficulty getting the cache to behave exactly as I wanted, and so decided to build a GraphQL client that allowed me to easily put together whatever cache invalidation schemes I wanted.
+Rather than adding metadata to all queries and forming a normalized cache, which is managed automatically, it instead provides simple, low-level building blocks to handle cache management yourself.
+The reason for this ostensibly poor tradeoff is because of my experience with other GraphQL clients which attempted to do this.
+I consistently had difficulty getting the cache to behave exactly as I wanted, and so decided to build a GraphQL client that gave me the low-level control I always found myself wanting.
 This project is the result.

 The cache management problems this project seeks to solve are described below.
-If these aren't problems you face, you'll probably be better off with a more well-established GraphQL solution like Urql or Apollo.
+If these aren't problems you face, you'll probably be better off with a more well-established solution like Urql or Apollo.

 ## Common cache difficulties other GraphQL clients contend with